vaadin/vaadin-gradle-plugin/README.md

   copied from for use with webpack.
 * `optimizeBundle = true`: Whether to use byte code scanner strategy to discover frontend components.
-* `nodeVersion = "v12.16.0"`: (ignored, do not use, will be removed) which node.js version to download when Vaadin auto-downloads node.js.
+* `pnpmEnable = false`: Instructs to use pnpm for installing npm frontend resources. pnpm, a.k.a. performant npm, is a better front-end dependency management option.
+  With pnpm, packages are cached locally by default and linked (instead of downloaded) for every project.
+This results in reduced disk space usage and faster recurring builds when compared to npm.

-## Automatic Download of node.js and npm
+## Automatic Download of node.js and npm/pnpm

 Since Vaadin Gradle Plugin 0.7.0, you no longer need to have node.js nor npm installed in your system in order to use Vaadin.
-Vaadin will download the node.js+npm distribution and will place it into the `$HOME/.vaadin` folder.
+Vaadin will download the node.js and npm (and pnpm if `pnpmEnable` is true) and will place it into the `$HOME/.vaadin` folder.

 This functionality is triggered automatically,